blues/app-accelerators/84-remote-cabinet-backup-battery-sentinel/README.md

 - **Note delivery.** `sendSummary()` and `sendAlert()` each retry `note.add` up to three times with a 500 ms delay between attempts. `sendSummary()` returns a boolean; metric accumulators and the window elapsed timer are only reset after a confirmed successful delivery — a transient Notecard I2C fault preserves the window data so the next wake retries with the data intact rather than losing the window silently.
 - **Alert gating.** `float_voltage_low`, `float_voltage_high`, and `float_current_high` are suppressed during active battery discharge (`curr < discharge_ma`) to prevent misleading float-fault alerts during legitimate power-outage events. `float_current_high` is additionally suppressed for 30 minutes after the last discharge sample (the `postDischargeSec` settling window in the state struct) so normal bulk-recharge current following an outage recovery is not misclassified as elevated float current.
 - **Env var range clamping.** `g_sampleSec` is clamped to [30, 3600] and `g_summaryMin` to [5, 1440] so a misconfigured variable cannot produce absurd sleep intervals or an unreachable summary window.
 When `sample_interval_sec` changes mid-window, `windowElapsedSec` is reset so the next summary covers exactly the newly configured interval rather than an unintended hybrid duration.
-- **All five battery-condition rules and the sensor-health alert** use separate cooldown counters and fire independently.
+- **All six battery-condition rules and the sensor-health alert** use separate cooldown counters and fire independently.
 A battery that is simultaneously low-voltage and overtemperature fires both alerts; neither suppresses the other.

 ### 6.7 Key code snippet 1 — template registration

+The template registers the `battery_summary.qo` schema as a fixed-length wire record, compressing every note to a fixed byte count for ~3–5× smaller over-the-air footprint.
+Format codes use the notation `<type><decimals>`:
+- `14.2` = 4-byte IEEE-754 float, encoded to 2 decimal places on the wire (e.g. `13.65` V becomes two bytes instead of the full float)
+- `14.1` = 4-byte float, 1 decimal place (e.g., `12.5` mA)
+- `14.3` = 4-byte float, 3 decimal places (e.g., `0.0125` Ah)
-The template registers the `battery_summary.qo` schema as a fixed-length wire record. `14.2` means 4-byte IEEE-754 float encoded to 2 decimal places on the wire; `12` means 2-byte signed integer.
-Any subsequent `note.add` with a body that doesn't match this shape is rejected by the Notecard, catching firmware mistakes at the device rather than corrupting the downstream time series.
+- `12` = 2-byte signed integer (e.g., `30` samples)

+Any subsequent `note.add` with a body that doesn't match this schema is rejected by the Notecard, catching firmware mistakes at the device rather than corrupting the downstream time series.

 ```cpp
 J *req = notecard.newRequest("note.template");